pypa/interoperability-peps/unpublished/build-system-abstraction-njs.rst

 For the meaning and requirements of the ``metadata_directory`` argument, see ``build_wheel`` above.

+[XX UNRESOLVED: it isn't entirely clear whether ``prefix`` alone is enough to support all needed configurations -- in particular,
+@takluyver has suggested that contra to the distutils docs, ``--user`` on Windows is not expressible in terms of a regular prefix install.]

 Optional.
 If not defined, then this build backend does not support editable builds.